Mississippi Plan: History

-During Reconstruction, former slaves were granted citizenship and African-American men were granted the franchise by the 14th and 15th Amendments.
+During Reconstruction era from 1865 to 1877, former slaves were granted citizenship and African-American men were granted the franchise by the 14th and 15th Amendments.
 The consequences of this were far-reaching and almost immediate, as freedmen eagerly registered and flooded the polls.
 Freedmen overwhelming registered as Republicans, allying with the party that had secured their emancipation.
 But they voted for white Republican candidates as well as for blacks.

 For example, in the black-majority state of Mississippi, of the 100 delegates to the Mississippi constitutional convention that drafted the Reconstruction constitution, only 16 were black.

 In Mississippi's 1874 election, the Republican Party carried a 30,000 majority in what had been a Democratic Party stronghold when only whites voted.
 Republicans took the governor's office and some legislative seats, but blacks never held a majority of seats in any of the state legislatures, although that was their proportion of the population.
 Freedmen and other blacks (some free blacks had migrated from the North to work in the state), were elected to many local offices and held 10 of 36 seats in the state legislature that year.
 (They comprised a large majority of the population and voted for white Republicans as well as blacks.)

 In 1874 whites in the city of Vicksburg were determined to suppress black voting in that year's election.
 White armed patrols prevented blacks from voting; Democrats succeeded in defeating all Republican city officials in the August election.
-By December the emboldened party forced the black county sheriff, Crosby, to flee to the state capital.
+By December the emboldened party forced the black county sheriff, Peter Crosby, to flee to the state capital.
 Blacks who rallied to the city to aid the sheriff also had to flee in the face of overwhelming white forces, as armed whites flooded the city.
 Over the next few days, armed white gangs may have murdered up to 300 blacks in the city and its vicinity, in what became known as the Vicksburg riots.

 U.S. President Ulysses S. Grant sent a company of troops to Vicksburg in January 1875 to quell the violence and allow the sheriff's safe return.
-The sheriff was assassinated by his white deputy, A. Gilmer on June 7, 1875.
+The sheriff Crosby was shot by his white deputy, A. Gilmer on June 7, 1875, and survived with a severe injury.